 When you've filled in the template with your data and colour information, go back to the go-cart.io website and click 'Upload Data and Generate'.
 Once you select your CSV file to upload, cartogram generation will begin.
 The time it takes to generate a cartogram varies, but it averages around a few seconds.

 You may also download an SVG version of each of these maps by using the buttons below each map.
-Finally, you can also share your map on social media by using the buttons at the bottom of the page.
+Finally, you can also share your map on social media by using the button at the bottom of the page.